 - Your bank

-How can I arrange a collection under WEEE?
+How do I arrange a collection under the WEEE recycling scheme?

-1) You can return it directly to Virgin Media yourself (please call us on 1908 for details)
+1) Return equipment to Virgin Media yourself (Call 1908 for info)

-2) You can book a collection via Nigthline and return in the bag provided in the installation package.
+2) Book a collection via Nightline and return in the bag provided in the installation package.

-3) It can be disposed at your local WEEE recycling plant.
+3) Drop it to your local WEEE recycling plant.

-To book a collection, email WEEECollections with your name, collection address, mobile telephone number and your Virgin Media account number.
+To book a collection, email WEEECollections with your name, collection address, mobile number and your Virgin Media account number.
 If you email us before 5:30p.m., your item will be collected on the next working day.
 Alternatively you can specify a collection date (Mon-Fri).
-We cannot provide an estimate of time for collection.
-If you wish us to collect from a work address or alternative to your home address, please provide this address information.
+If you’d like us to collect from a work address or alternative to your home address, no problem – just provide that address.

 I would like to know more about the network enhancements being completed in my area?